h1divp/h1divp/README.md

 </div>
 <hr>
 <p>
     Welcome to my profile.
-I'm Phoenix/h1divp. <br>
+I'm Phoenix or "h1divp"! <br>
-    Most of my knowledge is in DSA & web development, but I'm always open to new things. <br>
+    I like to work on projects that deal with web dev, databases, and APIs, but I still really want to expand my horizons.<br>
-    Working on personal projects is the reason why I program.
-Working with others can be fun if there's good organization, too.
+    Working on personal projects is also the reason why I program, but working with others can be fun if there's good organization, too.
 </p>